code-not-found/code-not-found.github.io/_posts/jms/2014-01-11-jms-apache-activemq-installation.md

     <img src="{{ site.url }}/assets/images/logo/apache-activemq-logo.png" alt="apache activemq logo" class="logo">
 </figure>

 [Apache ActiveMQ](http://activemq.apache.org/){:target="_blank"} is an **open source message broker** written in Java that offers JMS, REST and WebSocket interfaces.
-It supports protocols like AMQP, MQTT, OpenWire and STOMP that can be used by applications in different languages.
+It supports protocols like AMQP, MQTT, OpenWire, and STOMP that can be used by applications in different languages.

-Following tutorial details how to install ActiveMQ on Windows or Unix and in addition shows how perform a start/stop of the installed instance.
+Following tutorial details how to install ActiveMQ on Windows or Unix and in addition shows how to perform a start/stop of the installed instance.

  First thing to do is to download the ActiveMQ binaries.
 Go the the [ActiveMQ download page](http://activemq.apache.org/download.html){:target="_blank"} and click on the latest stable release link in the <var>Latest Releases</var> section.
 Then in the <var>Getting the Binary Distributions</var> section click on the download link for your operating system.
 At the time of writing the latest stable release was <var>apache-activemq-5.13.3</var>.